-- .NET Framework was first released on 13 February 2002 and then followed the nine versions: Visual Studio.
+- .NET Framework was first released on 13 February 2002 and followed the nine versions: Visual Studio.

-- Along with this wide range of releases, they introduced frameworks for mobile, desktop, web applications, and embedded devices such as set-top boxes, etc.
+- Along with this wide range of releases, they introduced frameworks for mobile, desktop, web applications, embedded devices such as set-top boxes, etc.

 - .NET Framework had one major flaw: cross-platform framework .Net framework was not a cross-platform framework.